Published by MBA Skool Team, Last Updated: August 30, 2021

 Example of Job Rotation

 When an employee works across different departments or job profiles after a specific time interval, it qualifies as job rotation.
 One real-life example of job rotation is that of doctors.
 Doctors in a hospital work across different departments and gives them exposure across various verticals of medicine.
-A doctor can work in different departments like maternity, pediatrics, geriatrics etc. This gives the doctor an opportunity to learn skills across verticals and shows their best fit.
+A doctor can work in different departments in the hospital.
+This gives the doctor an opportunity to learn skills across verticals and shows their best fit.

 Another example can be of IT industry in which an employee can work in various roles like being a developer, quality analyst, requirement analysis, solution design etc. This way the employee remains motivated and can learn various skills and can become a better resource and contribute and learn more.